Indigenous peoples of California: Anadromous fish

-Anadromous fish live half their life the in the sea and the other half in the river where they come to spawn.
+Anadromous fish live half their life in the sea and the other half in the river where they come to spawn.
 Large rivers such as the Klamath and Sacramento "provided abundant fish along hundreds of miles during the spawning season."
 Pacific salmon in particular were very important in the Californian Native American diet.
 Pacific salmon ran in Californian coastal rivers and streams from the Oregon line down to Baja California.
 For northwestern groups like Yurok and Karuk, Salmon was the defining food.
 For example, more than half of the diet of the Karuk people consisted of acorns and salmon from the Klamath River.
 This combination of fish with acorns distinguished them from some societies in the north which focused solely on fishing.

 In contrast to acorns, fish required sophisticated equipment such as dip nets and harpoons and they could only be caught during a brief seasonal window.
 During this time, salmon would be harvested, dried and stored in large quantities for later consumption.